Regulus-Hu/Regulus-Hu/ReadMe.md

 - 👋 Hi, I’m @Regulus-Hu
-- 👩‍🎓 I'm a graduate from the University of Toronto, St. George campus, majoring Cognitive Science, in the Language and Perception stream.
+- 👩‍🎓 I'm a graduate from the University of Toronto, St. George campus, double majoring in Psychology and Cognitive Science.
 - 👀 I’m interested in Cuisines, Video Games, and researching human behaviors
 - 🌱 I’m currently looking for entry level job as a UX Researcher
 - 📫 How to reach me: hu.xuanqi070@gmail.com